vlcn-io/knowledgebase/content/Beyond CRDTs, The Next Frontier of Local-First.md

 The ever-present `memory -> disk -> network` data tiering still exists, even in Local-First software.

 How do we attack this problem?

+^-- treat problems individually. heterog / bottomless is unqiue as it necessitates the network bound.
+Could create a new problem related to devx of getting data async.

 # Developer Experience